 In the Southern African state of Transkei at least eight people died in some of the worst flooding to hit the region.

-In the Southern African state of Transkei at least eight people died in some of the worst flooding to hit the region.
+Background: In the Southern African state of Transkei at least eight people died in some of the worst flooding to hit the region.
 The floodwaters reached their peak last weekend (22, 23 April).